amdigital-co-uk/docs-playbook/docs/5.-Rules-of-Engagement/Absence-Leave.md

 next-review: 01-04-2022
 ---

-# Sickness & Unplanned Leave
+## Sickness & Unplanned Leave
-> Unplanned leave is any short notice leave that has not been booked in advance.
+Unplanned leave is any short notice leave that has not been booked in advance.

+It happens, _and that's OK_.
+As we, by definition, did not plan for it, our plans will probably be affected by it.

 Follow the HR guidelines on communicating unplanned absence.

 Additionally, if you are able to, send a message using Teams to key channels (e.g. the relevant Delivery Team channel, any [3As groups](/4.-Backlog-Management/) etc) to inform them that you are not working.
 This will help the team to rapidly re-plan any work as required.

+!!! note "Engineers Tip"

-> **Engineers Tip** - You should always commit and push changes to your working branch at the end of the working day, including descriptive comments about the work in progress.
+    You should always commit and push changes to your working branch at the end of the working day, including descriptive comments about the work in progress.
 You can never guarantee you'll be in a position to pick up where you left off the next day!

-# Annual Leave & Planned Leave
+## Annual Leave & Planned Leave

-!!! note
+!!! warning

     If you are planning to miss a Daily Scrum for any reason, you MUST make sure you provide an update of your WIP to the team **in advance** and that the Sprint Board is updated with your progress

-## Requesting Annual Leave
+### Requesting Annual Leave
 Before requesting annual leave, check the planner for the dates you want to book off.

 A first come, first serve approach is applied, so booking early is advised, especially for longer periods of absence.